Last updated: 2026-04-20

 Should You Buy the 2023 Mazda 3?

-A pre-purchase inspection is recommended for used examples, with particular attention to service brakes (3).
-An extended warranty may provide additional peace of mind.
+Get a pre-purchase inspection on any used example, with extra attention to service brakes (3).
+An extended warranty is worth pricing out.

 Compared to the 2024 Mazda 3, which scored the same.
 See also the 2022 Mazda 3 for an earlier comparison.